 - Art.
 6 para.
 1 lit. a GDPR for the processing of personal data with the consent of the data subject.

 - Art.
 6 para.
-1 lit. d GDPR for the processing of personal data necessary to protect the vital interests of the data subject or of another natural person.
+1 lit. d GDPR for the necessary processing of personal data to protect the vital interests of the data subject or another natural person.

 - Art.
 9 para.
 2 ff.
 GDPR for the processing of special categories of personal data, in particular with the consent of the data subjects.